-On a standard home policy, you’re protected against fire under four separate coverages:
+On a standard homeowners insurance policy, you may be protected against fire under the following coverages:

-You’re also protected if fire damages or destroys a detached garage, barn, tool shed, or any other structure on your property that isn't attached to your home.
-Similar to your dwelling coverage, insurance on other structures pays for the rebuild/repair as well as the removal of debris/rubble.
+If fire damages or destroys a detached garage, barn, tool shed, or any other structure on your property that isn't attached to your home and not used for business purposes, other structures coverage may pay to rebuild or repair those structures.

 How does condo insurance cover fire?

-Because a condominium is a shared living environment, coverage against fire can be more complicated.
-Just like home insurance, your condo policy protects your condo (dwelling) and property from fire damage.
-Will you be covered by your own policy or by the condo association's insurance policy?
-The answer will vary based on the situation and parties involved.
+Because a condominium is a shared living environment, coverage against fire may be more complicated.
+Condo insurance may protect your condo (dwelling) and personal property from fire damage.
+Whether you're covered by your own policy or by the condo association's insurance policy may vary based on the situation and parties involved.

-In some cases, your condo association (also known as your homeowners association or HOA) will only cover damage to your ceilings and walls.
-But, your own insurance policy will be responsible for all damage to the interior, like cabinets, countertops, flooring, etc. The condo association's policy also won't cover your belongings, so make sure you have the right amount of personal property coverage under your own condo insurance.
-Similar to homeowners insurance, your loss of use coverage will pay for your rent or hotel stay and additional meal expenses while your condo is being rebuilt or repaired.
+Your condo association (also known as your homeowners association or HOA) will typically only cover damage to the exterior of your condo.
+However, your own insurance policy may cover damages to the interior, like drywall, cabinets, countertops, or flooring.
+The condo association's policy also won't cover your belongings, so make sure you have adequate personal property coverage under your condo insurance policy.
+Like homeowners insurance, coverage for additional living expenses may pay for temporary housing and meal expenses, above what you'd normally spend, while your condo is being rebuilt or repaired.

 Contact your condo association to find out more specifics about coverage in the event of a fire.

-As a renter, you don’t have to insure the structure you live in.
-That’s the responsibility of the landlord or the owner of the property.
-Your renters insurance will cover your belongings damaged or destroyed in a fire up to the max limits of your policy for personal property.
-Also, if there's a fire and you're forced to move, your renters policy usually covers your additional living expenses while your landlord rebuilds or repairs your residence.
-This is called “loss of use” coverage and, at ASI, one of the insurers in Progressive's network and part of our family of companies, you're covered up to 40% of your policy's personal property limit (other insurers may have a different limit).
-That means if you have $100,000 in personal property coverage, you’ll receive up to $40,000 for things like hotel stays, meals, and transportation.
+If there's a fire and you're forced to move, your renters policy may cover your additional living expenses while your landlord rebuilds or repairs your residence.
+At ASI, one of the insurers in Progressive's network and part of its family of companies, you're covered up to 40% of your policy's personal property limit (other insurers may have different limits).
+That means if you have $100,000 in personal property coverage, you may receive up to $40,000 for incidentals like hotel stays, meals, and other increases in living expenses.

-If your car catches fire, you’re covered under comprehensive (which is an optional coverage that most drivers add).
-That includes a garage fire or if your vehicle is damaged by a surrounding structure on fire.
-Auto insurance rarely covers mechanical problems, but fire can be an exception—you may be covered if your engine catches fire as a result of the mechanical issue.
+If your car catches fire, your auto policy's comprehensive coverage can pay to repair or replace your vehicle if it's damaged in a fire, including a garage fire.
+Auto insurance rarely covers mechanical problems — however, fire can be an exception.
+You may be covered if your engine catches fire as a result of a mechanical issue.

-The National Fire Protection Association suggests placing smoke alarms on every level of your home, inside each bedroom, and outside of each sleeping area.
-Make sure to test the smoke detectors once a month, and have a fire escape plan in place for you and your family.
-In case of an actual fire, don't worry about any of your possessions — that's what your insurance is for—just make sure you and your loved ones exit the home immediately.
+The National Fire Protection Association suggests placing smoke alarms on every level of your home, inside each bedroom, and outside all sleeping areas.
+Make sure to test the smoke detectors once a month and put a fire escape plan in place for you and your family.
+In case of an actual fire, don't worry about any of your possessions — that's what your insurance is for.
+It's more important that you and your loved ones exit the home safely.

-Plus, depending on the insurer, you may get extra savings for having a sprinkler system, smoke detectors, or if your home is within 1,000 feet of a fire hydrant or within five miles of a fire station.
-Get a homeowners insurance quote and see which discounts you can earn.
+Depending on your insurer, you may get extra savings for having a sprinkler system, smoke detectors, or if your home is within 1,000 feet of a fire hydrant or five miles of a fire station.